DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 If you haven't got QTS, schools you apply to will want to see alternative evidence of your teaching and academic qualifications.
 You can [get a statement of comparability from the UK information centre for international qualifications and skills](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your qualifications compare to English ones.

+### Tips on applying

 You can search and apply for jobs by region, subject specialism and age group.
-Most teaching vacancies are advertised in March, April or the first half of May, with jobs usually starting at the beginning of the school year in September.
+Most [teaching vacancies](https://teaching-vacancies.service.gov.uk/) are advertised in March, April or the first half of May, with jobs usually starting at the beginning of the school year in September.

 You can set up a job alert to be updated about opportunities throughout the year.

-### Tips on applying

 As part of your application, schools will usually ask for your: